Oceania

 The Marshall Islands

-In case you didn’t feel like doing any type of activity in or on water, you can simply relax on any of the island’s many pristine beaches and let the waves of the pacific serenade you and wash away all of your every day worries.
+In case you don’t feel like doing any type of activity in or on water, you can simply relax on any of the island’s many pristine beaches and let the waves of the Pacific serenade you and wash away all of your everyday worries.
 Just laying on any of the gorgeous sandy beaches of the Marshall Islands is a holistic experience on its own.

 Kiribati